eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* The Apache Ambari project intends to simplify the management of Apache Hadoop clusters using a web UI.
 It also integrates with other existing applications using Ambari REST APIs.
 		* The Apache Ambari project is aimed at making Hadoop management simpler by developing software for provisioning, managing, and monitoring Apache Hadoop clusters.
 Ambari provides an intuitive, easy-to-use Hadoop management web UI backed by its RESTful APIs.
 	- Spark
++ You know your way around SQL-like databases (e.g. PostGres, Impala, Hive) and even better if have experience with Spark and other big data platforms.
 + skill set:
 	- Familiarity in data storage (e.g. MySQL, MyRocks, HBase, Memcached, Redis, etc), traffic handling (e.g. DNS, CDN, load balancing, etc) or infrastructure orchestration (Ansible, terraform, docker, Kubernetes, etc)
 	- Familiarity with AWS services (e.g. EC2, S3) or other public cloud services.